-10. When restoring your guest VM, different messages will be prompted depending on the selected location.

-Restoring guest VM to original location, this message will only be displayed if the original guest VM exists on the datastore.
+- 10. Click Restore to proceed. - 11.
+When restoring your guest VM, different messages will be prompted depending on the selected location. - Restoring guest VM to original location, this message will only be displayed if the original guest VM exists on the datastore.
 Click Yes to proceed.

 Another way of checking the progress of the restore is from vSphere.
-The restore has started when a NAS datastore was created.
-And it is completed when the virtual machine was powered on.
+The restore has started when a NAS datastore was created, and it is completed when the virtual machine was powered on.

-11. The following screen shows when the VM has been restored successfully.
+12. The following screen shows when the VM has been restored successfully.

-In cases when Run Direct restore encounters an error or AhsayOBM crashes during a Run Direct restore, temporarily files are left behind on the VMware Host.
+In cases when Run Direct restore encounters an error or AhsayOBM crashes during a Run Direct restore, temporarily files are remained on the VMware Host.
 These temporary files must be manually cleaned.
-For instructions on how to do this please refer to the Appendix.
+For instructions on how to do this, please refer to the Appendix.

-15.5 Restore a backup from vSAN datastore to VMFS datastore with Run Direct
+13.1.2 Restore from vSAN datastore to VMFS datastore